-Specifically helpful in industries with varying levels of willingness to pay, a revenue management system can help ensure that sellers capitalize on an increase in demand.
+Revenue management solutions can be specifically helpful in industries with varying levels of willingness to pay, ensuring a revenue management system can help ensure that sellers capitalize on an increase in demand.
 For example, things like plane tickets and hotel rooms are often more expensive during holidays and other high travel times of the year so the price for a seat or a room during those windows of time goes up.
 Conversely, having empty seats or unoccupied rooms always results in losses so, sometimes prices drop during spans of low anticipated traffic or at the last minute if a product isn’t yet sold.
 Many airlines and hotels have corporate agreements to fill seats and rooms at a lower price to ensure maximum occupancy.

 Since many of the corporate agreements created to guarantee all products are sold also come with a lower price point, relying solely on these corporate agreements could result in a full plane, for example, still costing the airline money.
-Instead, airlines use formulas and algorithms – which have evolved into PROS Dynamic Pricing Science – to find a price point that customers are comfortable with, therefore minimizing the need for the airline’s corporate safeguards.
-With more customers willing to pay full price, companies can be more proactive in their revenue management and pricing strategy.
+Instead, airlines use revenue management systems with formulas and algorithms – which have evolved into PROS Dynamic Pricing Science – to find a price point that customers are comfortable with, therefore minimizing the need for the airline’s corporate safeguards.
+With more customers willing to pay full price, companies can be more proactive in their revenue management solutions and pricing strategies.

 The most obvious factor in revenue management is the price.
 Identifying the amount a customer is willing to pay for a product is the first step in selling it.
 By following market conditions, customer demand, competitor prices and a plethora of other factors to determine the right price, investing in data-driven pricing optimization can be very profitable.